Jagat Narain Lal: Early life

 He received elementary education, like many other children of those times, by a maulvi who used to come home.
 Jagat Narain Lal joined a formal school only much later in Gorakhpur where his father, Bhagwat Prasad, had been posted.
 In 1910, for higher studies he first joined the very reputed, and a more cosmopolitan, Irwin Christian College, and then, after graduating with a first division, moved to the Allahabad University for his post graduate studies in economics and law.

-In 1918, Lal moved to Patna where he began his practise in the Patna High Court in the august company of Sir Ali Imam, Syed Hasan Imam, Sachidanand Sinha, Sri Baidyanath Singh, Shambhu Sharan Verma, Anugrah Narayan Sinha and above all Dr. Rajendra Prasad.
+In 1918, Lal moved to Patna where he began his practise in the Patna High Court alongside Sir Ali Imam, Syed Hasan Imam, Sachidanand Sinha, Sri Baidyanath Singh, Shambhu Sharan Verma, Anugrah Narayan Sinha and Dr. Rajendra Prasad.
 Under their mentorship Jagat Narain Lal soon began to make a name for himself.
 But just as he was beginning to make a name for himself professionally, he was sucked into the the national movement.
 The nation woke up to the efficacy and immense possibilities of a form of resistance that was a combination of extra-constitutional struggle as well as of moral force against an adversary that has both the rule of law and might on its side.
 Almost all prominent leaders of Bihar - Brajkishore Prasand, Rajendra Prasad, Muzharul Haq – participated in the movement.